Ephdawg3374/nom-noms/README.md

 - [ ] Bookmarked locations index available on personal page
 - [ ] Comment on other users' reviews

-## Design Docs
+## Languages
 * [View Wireframes][view]
 * [DB schema][schema]

 [view]: ./docs/views.md
 [schema]: ./docs/schema.md

+## Frameworks

+## Libraries and Technologies

-## Implementation Timeline
+## App features

-### Phase 1: User Authentication, Location Model, Flux Architecture and JSON API (2.5 days)
+You can:
+- Create an account with an avatar
+- Log in / Log out (demo account available too)
+- Search for locations by name, type, cuisine and city
+- View search results by search index or by interactive Google Maps view
+- Access location pages from the index or map view
+- Filter search results by price range and distance
+- Create, read, edit, and delete location reviews
+- Upload multiple pictures to location reviews
+- Access personal page with stats, reviews, and pictures
+- Search for other users' page by username, first name, or last name

+Nom noms is focused on the user experience.
+It features:
+- A tutorial for how to use the site features
+- Selectable autocomplete lists to for every search
+- Search index and google maps integration

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt) with Flux and React.
 There will be a navigation bar at the top of each page that will contain a location type and a location search bar.
 In addition, guests will see a sign-up option that will allow he/she to create a user.
 A login button will also be available if the guest user already has a login.
-Finally, a "remember me" function will allow the user to visit the site without having to log back in.
-If the user is already logged in, the login button will be replaced with a logout button.
 Users not logged in will be able to conduct searches but they will not be able to use most of the site's functionality (commenting, creating reviews, etc).

 The location model will contain all relevant data elements a user would be concerned with when searching for a location.
 I will be using the Faker gem to seed the database with locations to search from.

 I chose to seed the database with fake locations rather than with real locations because that would take an enormous amount of time and I'd rather have the search index look more realistic by just getting a lot of data rather than select few locations.
-The seeds.rb file generates 6000 random locations with lat/lng around NYC.
-Lastly, I hardcoded the seeds file to generate at least one location from each of the following cities so that you can search for a known city.
+The seeds.rb will generates thousands of random locations with lat/lng around NYC.
+Lastly, I will hardcode the seeds file to generate at least one location from each of the following cities so that you can search for a known city.

 * New York, NY
 * Brooklyn, NY